magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 ### Convert Function

-The convert function will complete the magclass object: For country-level data, all 249 countries represented in MAGPie need to have a value and be in ISO3 country code. toolCountryFill() in the convert function also removes any country that it can not match.
+The convert function will complete the magclass object: For MAgPIE input on country-level, all 249 countries represented in MAGPie need to exist in ISO3 country code. toolCountryFill() in the convert function also removes any country that it can not match.

 Note that here we have omitted a correctSource() function, it is by